-Note that explosives include propellants, ammunition, fireworks, model rocket motors and toy pistol caps, as well as blasting explosives.
+Explosives include propellants, ammunition, fireworks, model rocket motors and toy pistol caps, as well as blasting explosives.

-- For fireworks items, the default classification table published in the UN Manual – Recommendations on the Transport of Dangerous Goods is consulted.
+- For fireworks items, the default classification table published in the UN Manual – Recommendations on the Transport of Dangerous Goods is consulted

 - Date Modified: